 We need to accelerate a rapid phase-out of coal.
 The Government of Ontario has taken the lead by shutting down its coal-fired power plants.
 We need to work collaboratively with those remaining provinces relying on coal-fired electricity (Alberta, Saskatchewan, and to an extent Nova Scotia) to encourage them to do the same.
+Alberta's plan to phase out coal by 2030 is undermined by its plan to move to another fossil fuel, inefficient natural gas to replace it.
+By 2030, Alberta should be ready to go to 100% renewable energy.
+Improvements in the east-west electricity grid can help make that happen.

 A successful efficiency and building retrofit program coupled with peak load reductions could reduce the required capacity by 25%.
 Population increase could raise the capacity requirements again, as will the electrification of transport.